Manahou Mackay is a sensation in the making, but as Phoebe Watt discovers, she’s more than just a pretty face.

 “I’m going through a real 60s phase — fur, huge sleeves… I can’t get enough.
 So today’s shoot was like, perfect styling for me.
 I love a themed shoot!”

-Meet Manahou Mackay: Kardashian-obsessed part-time waitress, breakout star of New Zealand Fashion Week — oh, and New Zealand’s only openly transgender model.
+Meet Manahou Mackay: Kardashian-obsessed part-time waitress, breakout star of New Zealand Fashion Week — oh, and New Zealand’s first openly transgender model.

 “I never went through a period of having to come out to my parents or anything,” says the stunning and sassy 18-year-old over post-shoot wines at central Auckland eatery Odettes.
 “It was innate, and everyone always knew.
 There are pictures of me when I was three years old in my little white dress, just chilling and being myself.”